gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 b) Queryng/Check detailed resources state easely
 - Check **terrafrom.tfstate**, stores the current state inside this JSON file, it has the current list of resources and their current state.
-- State cmd

     ```bash
         terraform state
     ```
     Has subcommands to see detailed state of terraform.

-    To list all resources in the state file:
+    List all resources in the state file:
     ```bash
         terraform state list
     ```